radiantearth/stac-spec/best-practices.md

 A full provenance model is far beyond the scope of STAC, and the goal is to align with any good independent spec that comes along for that.
-But the derived_from field is seen as a way to encourage fuller specs and at least start a linking structure that can be used as a jumping off point for more experiments in provenance tracking*
+But the `derived_from` field is seen as a way to encourage fuller specs and at least start a linking structure that can be used as a jumping off point for more experiments in provenance tracking.

 ### Versioning for Catalogs